Coronavirus support for the voluntary and community sector

 Grants are available for organisations taking action for a just, equitable and sustainable world; work that challenges abuses of power and aims to bring an end to the systems that cause injustice in the UK and the Republic of Ireland.
-The Edge Fund has launched a special Rapid Response Fund and is currently accepting applications from across the UK and Republic of Ireland.

 - A not-for-profit organisation.

 - Addressing issues facing a particular community (e.g. racism) to be led by that community (e.g. people of African and Asian heritage).

 - Small groups with a small annual income that struggle to get funding elsewhere.
 (To date, funding has not been awarded to any group with an annual income of more than £25,000; the average income of groups is around £2,500.)

 Find out how to apply.

 The Elephant Trust provide small grants, usually up to £2,000 but occasionally up to £5,000 for artists, small organisations and galleries to enable artists and those presenting their work to undertake and complete projects where they are frustrated by a lack of funds.